A home is more than just a place to eat and sleep. It’s a place to entertain, work, exercise and play in as well.

 If your bedroom also acts as your workspace, your bedroom/office doesn’t have to resemble a cubicle.
 Consider incorporating soft furniture that’s functional for work but feels like it belongs in a bedroom.
 The office furniture can also look and feel like bedroom furniture with appealing colors and soft lines.
 The bedroom office will still be your workspace, but this will keep its comfortable, homey look and feel.

-You can incorporate your own unique style, too, such as an elegant lamp, decorative chair or stylish shelving like the X2 to add some pizzazz and take the “corporate cubicle” look out of it.
+You can incorporate your own unique style, too, such as an elegant lamp, decorative chair or stylish shelving to add some pizzazz and take the “corporate cubicle” look out of it.

 Blend In: Bringing Your Rooms Together

 Transform your guest room into a laundry room, craft room or home gym by utilizing furniture that tucks against the walls, such as folding chairs, fold-away beds, hideaway tables and Murphy beds.